+2 The Hairdressers Registration Act 1946 expired 13 Mar 2012.

-2 On the date as at which this compilation was prepared, the Credit (Commonwealth Powers) (Transitional and Consequential Provisions) Act 2010 s.
+3 On the date as at which this reprint was prepared, the Credit (Commonwealth Powers) (Transitional and Consequential Provisions) Act 2010 s.
 82 had not come into operation.
 It reads as follows:

 82. State Administrative Tribunal Act 2004 amended